burningtree/uson/README.md

 * regexp TODO
 * function TODO

-### Object expanding
+### Nested objects (expanding)

-You can use dot notation for expand objects, for example:
+You can use standart colon notation for expand objects, for example:

 ```
-cities.eu.hu.budapest:Budapest
+cities:eu:hu:budapest:Budapest
 ```

 become: